mickr777/imagetoasciiimage/README.md

 ## i2aa Any Font Node (skunkworxdark)
 ### Features
-* Converts an input image into its ASCII art image but you can use any font or range of charecters.
+* Converts an input image into its ASCII art image but you can use any font or range of characters.
 * Font download into a font_cache in the same way as the [textfontimage](https://github.com/mickr777/textfontimage) node.
 * Large array of predefined character ranges and an option to provide a custom string of characters.
 * Switch between colored and grayscale output
-* The output image is built by comparing the image one charecter sized block at a time to determin which character to use for that block of the image.
+* The output image is built by comparing the image one character sized block at a time to determine which character to use for that block of the image.
 For this you can choose comparison methods to use.
-As a starting point I would recomend using NAL or MSE as these produce the best output in most cases at a reasonable speed.
+As a starting point I would recommend using NAL or MSE as these produce the best output in most cases at a reasonable speed.
-  * `Sum of Absolute Differences` (SAD) - This is a basic math approach to see which charecter is the least different
+  * `Sum of Absolute Differences` (SAD) - This is a basic math approach to see which character is the least different
-  * `Mean Squared Error` (MSE) - This uses a mathamtical approach that takes into account a bit more of the structutre.
+  * `Mean Squared Error` (MSE) - This uses a mathematical approach that takes into account a bit more of the structure.
-  * `Structural Similarity` (SSIM) - This is VERY VERY Slow but it attempts to find the charecter with the closest structural similaryity for each block.
-This sometimes works better if the convert to mono is used and is included only for compleatness.
+  * `Structural Similarity` (SSIM) - This is VERY VERY Slow but it attempts to find the character with the closest structural similarity for each block.
+This sometimes works better if the convert to mono is used and is included only for completeness.
   * `Normalized Average Luminance` (NAL) - This very quick and produces quite a good result.
-It works by calculating the average luminace of each available charecter and then normalises this to the full 0-255 range and the compare ths to the average luminace of each block of the image to determin which is the best charect to use.
+It works by calculating the average luminance of each available character and then normalizes this to the full 0-255 range and the compare ths to the average luminance of each block of the image to determine which is the best character to use.
 * Can select which board to output to.

 ### Inputs